nucypher/nucypher/docs/source/architecture/staking_contracts.rst

 a :doc:`simple staking pool smart contract </contracts_api/staking/PoolingStakingContractV2>` is provided.

 The staking pool contract organizes multiple NU holders into one large Staker which delegates to a single Worker.
-Each token holder can deposit any amount of NU into the pool and will be entitled to the pro rata share of the pool and rewards without needing to maintain and run their own Worker node.
+Each token holder can deposit any amount of NU into the pool and will be entitled to the pro-rata share of the pool and rewards without needing to maintain and run their Worker node.
 Token holders will pay a percentage of NU staking rewards to the owner of the Worker for running a node.

-There is the added benefit of reducing Worker gas costs by combining multiple Stakers, each with their own Worker, into one large Staker that uses a single Worker.
+There is the added benefit of reducing Worker gas costs by combining multiple Stakers, each with their Worker, into one large Staker that uses a single Worker.